- 1. What is developer console?

 Mozilla console can be initiated by clicking Web Developer in a top-right-hand menu, then, by choosing Browser Console.
 Also, you may use a Firefox developer tools shortcut, that is Ctrl+Shift+J.

-Before accessing the developer console in Safari, you need to enable the Developer Menu.
+In Safari to open console, you’ll need to enable the Developer Menu.
 To do that, go to Safari’s preferences (Safari Menu > Preferences) and choose the Advanced Tab.

 You may open the Edge browser console by clicking on F12 Developer Tools in the dropdown menu, or by pressing F12.
 You can also right-click on any element of the web page and select Inspect Element.

 The IE development console can be opened in the same way as the Edge console.
 Click on F12 Developer Tools in the dropdown menu or just press the F12 key.
 By doing this, you’ll successfully access the Internet Explorer console and will be able to start examining it.

 The main tabs in Developer Tools